apache/beam/contributor-docs/code-change-guide.md

   * To run integration tests on the standard Dataflow runner, use `:runners:google-cloud-dataflow-java:googleCloudPlatformLegacyWorkerIntegrationTest`
   * To run integration test on Dataflow runner v2, use `:runners:google-cloud-dataflow-java:googleCloudPlatformRunnerV2IntegrationTest`

-To see how to run your workflow locally, refer to the Gradle command that the GHA workflow runs.
+To see how to run your workflow locally, refer to the Gradle command that the GitHub Action workflow runs.

 Example invocation:
 ```